-- 1. Each student must take the one SF registration form from the messenger for that particular semester. - 2. fill in the prescribed registration forms, - pay the fees to the Accounts Section as prescribed in the Fee Structure, - 4. register in the Exam Cell, - 5. get the hostel rooms issued.
+- 1. Each student must take the one SF registration form from the ASSO for that particular semester. - 2.
+Fill in the prescribed registration forms, - 3.
+Pay the fees to the Accounts Section as prescribed in the Fee Structure, - 4.
+Register in the Exam Cell, - 5.
+Get the hostel rooms issued.